 - Install deer treatment bait stations and bait boxes for mice and other small mammals

-“Bait boxes” for mice and other small mammals (chipmunks, shrews) use fipronil, also used in Frontline spot treatments for cats and dogs; this approach has been shown to reduce tick burdens on mice and abundance of questing nymph ticks – and, even more importantly -a reduction in tick infection with B.burgdorferi.
+“Bait boxes” for mice and other small mammals use fipronil, also used in Frontline spot treatments for cats and dogs; this approach has been shown to reduce tick infections.

 - Modify habitat to reduce the number of ticks in high-use areas

 The MSPCA’s Living With Wildlife philosophy involves effective strategies that are long lasting; reducing deer herds will not successfully address the tick-borne disease.
-We agree with the many professionals who recognize that this issue needs to be addressed through education, prevention, and innovative pesticide methods that directly affect the ticks.
-Download a factsheet on Lyme disease.
+We agree with the many professionals who recognize that this issue needs to be addressed through education, prevention, and innovative pesticide and habitat modification methods that directly impact tick populations.

 [i] Jordan RA and TL Schulze.
 2005.
 Deer browsing and the distribution of Ixodes scapularis (Acari: Ixodidae) in central New Jersey forests.
 Environmental Entomology 34: 801-806; Jordan RA, TL Schulze, and MB Jahn.
 2007.
 Effects of reduced deer density on the abundance of Ixodes scapularis (Acari: Ixodidae) and Lyme disease incidence in a northern New Jersey endemic area.
 Journal of Medical Entomology 44: 752-757; Ostfeld RS, CD Canham, K Oggenfuss, RJ Winchcombe, and F Keesing.
 2006.
 Climate, deer, rodents, and acorns as determinants of variation in Lyme-disease risk.
 PLoS Biology 4: 1058-1068.